niclutz3/niclutz3.github.io/financial-fraud.md

 ## 📊 The Dashboard

 ![Financial Fraud Dashboard](./FinancialMainGIT.png)
-*An interactive monitoring solution featuring Outlier Analysis and "Detection Logic" performance breakdowns.*

 ---

 ## 🎯 Key Insights: What the Data Revealed
-By moving away from manual sampling to full-scale data monitoring, the analysis uncovered several critical patterns:

 * **High-Value Exposure:** Transactions exceeding the 99th percentile (Is_HighValue) accounted for nearly **$40M** in potential fraud loss, indicating that large-scale transfers are the primary risk vector.
 * **"Drain" Attack Patterns:** The **Is_EmptyOut** logic identified a high concentration of fraud where account balances were wiped to zero in a single transaction—a hallmark of account takeover attacks.